 The where system takes requests through the visual-location buffer.
 A request to the visual-location buffer specifies a set of constraints, and the where system searches the visicon to find a feature which matches those constraints and creates a chunk representing the corresponding object's location if one is found.
 This is often referred to as "finding a location".
 The constraints are specified as slot-value pairs in a request and should represent visual properties of the feature, the spatial location of the feature, coarse temporal information such as whether it recently became visible, and tests of whether the model has previously attended to that location.
 This is akin to so-called "pre-attentive" visual processing (Triesman & Gelade, 1980) and supports visual pop-out effects.
-For example, if the display consists of one green object in a field of blue objects, the time to determine the location of the green object is constant regardless of the number of blue objects.
-It is also possible to specify the specific information about the feature e.g. find the letter X, which is not information that would be considered pre-attentive.
+For example, if the display consists of one green object in a field of blue objects, the time to determine the location of the specific information about the feature e.g. find the letter X, which is not information that would be considered pre-attentive.
 The reason for allowing that is to provide ACT-R modelers with enough flexibility to use the system as they want, and, as with many pieces of the software, it is up to the modeler to decide what is reasonable and justifiable when building a model.